markvanderclay/djtaco/content/post/donnie-darko-soundtrack.md

 title = "Donnie Dark Soundtrack"

 +++
 One of my favorite movies is Donnie Darko.
 I love the score, I love the soundtrack, I love it all (the Director's Cut does __NOT__ exist).
-The 80s soundtrack mixed with a beautifully composed score companies an amazing film.
+The 80s soundtrack, mixed with a beautifully composed score, accompanies an amazing film.
 Though it is a bit out of date, I deem a review necessary.<!--more-->

 It's 2005, as a young adult in college, I found myself at a college apartment at a friend's apartment.
 As most might do in my position would do, I indulged in some adult beverages.
 With a cozy group, I found that my inhibitions were thrown right out the window.
 With an evil glare, I watched the girl I thought who was interested into me gingerly flirt with my nemesis.